Sensory therapy for Alzheimer’s reduces agitation

 3. Homemade non-toxic finger paint

-These non-toxic, homemade finger paints are a fun way for your senior to express themselves through art.
 To keep the mess to a minimum, tape a giant piece of butcher paper to the table and let them paint on that.

 4. Coin sorting

-5. Popping bubble wrap
+5. Pop bubble wrap or pop-it fidget toys

 Everyone loves popping bubble wrap!
 This is one of the simplest activities around, but surprisingly satisfying.
-If you haven’t gotten any packages lately, bubble wrap inexpensive and easily found at office supply stores.

 6. Loop board